-Depending on the sales charge option you choose, we may either deduct a sales commission from your premium, or apply a deferred sales charge (DSC) for certain withdrawals.
-Deferred sales charges may apply for withdrawals made during the first seven years for the DSC sales charge option or three years for the low-load sales charge option, following the date of each deposit.
+We have different sales charge options available.
+Depending on the sales charge option you choose, we may:

+- deduct a sales commission from your premium, or - pay an upfront sales commission to your distributor who pays your insurance advisor. - they may have to return all or part of their sales commission for withdrawals made during a specific period.

 Fee-based accounts may have different sales charge options.
-See section 5, Fees and charges, in the information folder for more information.
+See section 5, Fees and charges, for more information.

 Private Client pricing may have different options.
-See section 10, Private Client pricing, in the information folder for more information.
+See section 10, Private Client pricing, for more information.